This-Is-Prince/agent-other-sdks/docs/coinmarketcap.md

   "response": "Bitcoin (BTC) is currently trading at $57,245.83.
 It's up 0.2% in the last hour, 2.3% in the last 24 hours, and 5.1% over the past week.
 Its market cap is $1.12T with a 24h trading volume of $32.5B."
 }
 ```

+## About CoinMarketCap

+CoinMarketCap is a leading cryptocurrency data provider that offers comprehensive information about thousands of digital assets.
+Their API provides access to real-time and historical price data, volume information, market capitalization, and other key metrics for cryptocurrencies and exchanges.

 ## API Rate Limits